AnalystTom/Tomoro-FinQA-Agent/README.md

 The backend is powered by **FastAPI**, with supporting **Python scripts** for evaluation and dataset generation.

+Please find my finding in the evaluation report attached in the email I sent.

-Future Work Planned:
+## Future Work Planned:
 1. Having developed the RAG inference pipeline but not found it strictly necessary, the additon of RAG as a tool for the AI agent can help drastically save on costs and potentially improve execution accuracy/reduce hallucinations.
-Further testing is required
+Further testing is required.
-2. e2e test coverage - ensure that the qa process is covered end-to-end.
-3. For deployment, I would clarify functional and business requirements.
-Eg. What is the size of the data?
-What is the user expecting as an output from the system?
-If we turn this into an enterprise solution, would we expect the questions to go through all the document corpus?
-Are there images in the documents?
-And many more that you find the evaluation report
-4. I would then deploy the backend using Docker and develop a frontend interface so the user can interact with the app
+2. Improve parsing to fix the errors outlined in evalution report.
+See evalution report attched in email.

+### Detailed Plan of Actin.
+1. Requirements gathering – working closely with clients to identify functional and business needs
+2. Gather and process the data – work with clients to understand the expected growth volume and adjust the pipeline in case images are going to be present.
+3. Define the AI problem – what exact outputs are required?
+Do we need to provide citations?
+4. Further improvements on the system (as outlined above)
+5. Evaluation - using both business and functional metrics.
+6. System Design – scalability, cost, cloud infrastructure
+7. Deployment – Dockerising and K8s (CI/CD pipeline already implemented)
+8. Monitoring – observability, tracing, A/B testing

 ---